bioidiap/bob.extension/doc/cplusplus.rst

     ...
   )

-These modifications will allow you to compile extensions that are linked against our core Python-C++ bridge ``bob.blitz`` (be default).
+These modifications will allow you to compile extensions that are linked against our core Python-C++ bridge ``bob.blitz`` (by default).
 You can specify any other ``pkg-config`` module and that will be linked in (for example, ``boost`` or ``opencv``) using the ``packages`` parameter.
 For ``boost`` packages, you might need to define, which boost modules are required.
 By default, when using boost you should at least add the ``system`` module, i.e., by: